Artoriuz/ArtCNN/README.md

 ![Model Architecture](./Images/model_architecture.png "Model Architecture")

-The model is offered in 3 sizes:
+The model is offered in 4 sizes:
 - `C4F64`: This has 4 internal convolution layers with 64 filters each.
 Probably too slow on most GPUs.
 - `C4F32`: This has 4 internal convolution layers with 32 filters each.
 You need a relatively decent GPU to run this well.
 - `C4F16`: This has 4 internal convolution layers with 16 filters each.
 You should be able to run this on most modern GPUs.
+- `C4F8`: This has 4 internal convolution layers with 8 filters each.
+You should probably only use this on very slow systems.

 Shaders without any suffixes are the base models.
 These are meant to respect the source and produce fairly neutral outputs.